ultraio/docs-blockchain/downloads/docs.md

 ---
-title: 'Release Notes'
+title: 'release'
 deploy: ['staging', 'mainnet']
 order: 1
 ---

-# Release Notes
+# Release notes

-We're thrilled to announce the release of new version of the NFT API.
+We're thrilled to announce the release of a new version of the Ultra API.
 This update focuses on enhancing user experience, increasing performance, and introducing new functionalities to make integration even more seamless.

 ## Key Highlights